AymanJabr/Dressed-by-AI/README.md

 ## Usage

 1. Enter your Segmind API key in the configuration screen
-2. Select a clothing category (upper body, lower body, or dresses)
-3. Choose from default person models or upload your own photo
+2. Choose from default person models or upload your own photo (optional)
+3. Add an optional description for the person model
 4. Select from default clothing items or upload your own
+5. Add an optional description for the clothing item
-5. Click "Create Virtual Try-On"
+6. Click "Generate Try-On"
-6. Wait for the AI to generate your try-on image
+7. Wait for the AI to generate your try-on image
-7. View and save the result
+8. View and save the result

 ## API Information

-This project uses the Segmind IDM-VTON API for virtual try-on functionality.
-The API has the following attributes:
+This project uses the Segmind Segfit v1.1 API for virtual try-on functionality.
+The API has the following key attributes:

-- **Category**: Choose between `upper_body`, `lower_body`, or `dresses`
-- **Force DC**: Automatically enabled for dresses category
-- **Crop**: Option for non-standard image ratios
+- **outfit_image** (required): The clothing item image
+- **model_image** (optional): A reference person image
+- **model_description** (optional): Description of the person model (gender, nationality, etc.)
+- **cloth_description** (optional): Description of the clothing item
+- **background_description**: Description of the background setting (fixed at "aesthetic studio shoot")
+- **aspect_ratio**: Output image ratio (default is 2:3)
+- **model_type**: Quality setting (Speed, Balanced, Quality)

-For more information on the Segmind API, visit their documentation at https://cloud.segmind.com/
+For more information on the Segmind Segfit v1.1 API, visit their documentation at https://www.segmind.com/models/segfit-v1.1/api

 ## Adding Default Models